HuyaneMatsu/hata/docs/topics/slash.md

 ## Specifying channel parameter types

-The accepted channel types by channel parameters can be defined by 2 ways for now.
-Either by modifying the annotation or by using the `configure_parameter` decorator.
+The accepted channel types by channel parameters can be defined by 3 ways.
+Either by modifying the annotated type, or by using the `channel_types` parameter with `SlashParameter` or with the `configure_parameter` decorator.

-The annotation accepts all channel types, like `ChannelText`, `ChannelVoiceBase` and their name sas well.
+### Modifying the annotated type

+Channel types can be defined by changing the annotated type.
+By default defining it as `ChannelBase`, or as `'channel'` will accept all the channel types.
+But you can pass specific channel types as well, like: `ChannelText`, or `ChannelVoiceBase` (their string version works as well).

 Or an another consideration can be using their system name: